Idokr1/Tinyurl/README.md

 ## Features
 * Short URL - The user can create a short URL for any URL
-* URL Statistics - The user can see statistics about his URLs (total amount of clicks, total amount of clicks per URL, etc) via Mongodb
+* URL Statistics - The user can see statistics about his URLs (total amount of clicks, total amount of clicks per URL, etc) via MongoDB
 * URL Activity - The user can see activity about his URLs (when, which URL, who visited etc.) via Cassandra